Mini Fizzy Science Activity for Kids

 I recommend transparent containers so kids can watch the volcano bubbling from the bottom to the top!

-Prepare the area where the activity will take place
+1. Prepare the area where the activity will take place.

-Each participant should have a container filled with baking soda and a squeeze bottle for vinegar.
+Provide each participant with a container for baking soda and a squeeze bottle for vinegar.

-1. Add 5 or 6 spoonfuls of baking soda to opening in top of the volcano.
+Add baking soda to opening in top of the volcano - three or four scoops with a spoon.

 Observe the lava flow!